kesh97-hub/memories-app/README.md

 # memories-app
-server is hosted on Heroku

 Client is hosted on Netlify : https://condescending-bhaskara-310bc3.netlify.app/

+Server is hosted on Heroku